jeofree/samples/README.md

 ## Infocenters

-This represents the kind of documentation I wrote in my earliest technical writing experiences, typically working on a team of half a dozen writers or so, learning how to write using DITA and various XML editors like Epic Editor, Oxygen XML, and IBM's in-house Information Developers Workbench (IDWB) which was actually the precusor to the DITA-OT.
+This represents the kind of documentation I wrote in my earliest technical writing experiences for companies including Alcatel, Lucent, and IBM.
+This typically meant working on a team of ~ half a dozen writers, learning how to write using DITA and various XML editors like Epic Editor, Oxygen XML, and IBM's in-house Information Developers Workbench (IDWB) which was actually the precusor to the DITA-OT.

 For a full IBM Infocenter sample click [here](http://jeffreyburr.org/IBM/Elixir_Only/en-US/Content/Visualization/Documentation/Flex/Elixir_Enterprise/_pubskel/).